akimabs/gondest/readme.md

-# Gondest CLI
+# Gondest

-Gondest CLI is a tool to simplify the creation of application structure using GoFiber with a modular approach like NestJS.
+Gondest is a CLI tool to simplify the creation of application structure using GoFiber with a modular approach like NestJS.

 ## Requirements